Blamire Young: Biography

 In 1911 he was commissioned by the Postmaster-General of Australia, C E Frazer, to produce new designs for the first Commonwealth of Australia stamps.
 He submitted the designs in January 1912.
 Three types of printed essays for the Kangaroo and Map stamps are known.
 This design was first issued on 2 January 1913 and continued to be in use till 1935 concurrently with other stamps.
 The design was also used on postal stationery envelopes, letter cards, registration envelopes and newspaper wrappers.

-Later years

-In 1912 he sailed for Europe and after a stay in Spain settled in England.
-Eighteen months later in August 1914 his first show, opened at the Bailey Galleries.
-All the arrangements had been made and the pictures hung when war broke out.
-Young had been a good marksman in his youth, and for three years worked as an instructor in musketry and machine-gunnery.
-Immediately after the war he took up his painting again and exhibited at the Academy and the Royal Society of British Artists.
-Back in Australia in 1923 Young established himself at Montrose in the hills about 20 miles east of Melbourne.
-He acted as art critic for The Herald and held occasional one-man shows.
-His position was now secure, and he was recognised everywhere as one of the leading artists in water-colour in Australia.
-He died at Montrose and was survived by his wife and two daughters.

-In addition to his newspaper writings he published a one-act play The Children's Bread in 1912, and in 1923 The Proverbs of Goya, an interesting attempt to disclose the inner meaning of Goya's series of etchings known as Los disparates.
-Another one-act play, Art for Arts Sake, was produced at the Melbourne Repertory Theatre in 1911.

 Legacy

 In 1976 he was honoured on a postage stamp issued by Australia Post for his work as designer of the first Australian postage stamp.